iammerrick/grunt-connect/README.md

+#This project is obsolete.
+For up to date version of this library, please refer to [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect).

 # grunt-connect

 Run a connect server.
 The built in Grunt server task is terrific for the great majority of cases, however sometimes you just want to ability to run a web server on a local file system and interact with the files using a web browser.
 For that reason, grunt-connect's default behaviour is to run indefinitely.